 - Vanuatu experiences natural disasters, including cyclones, flooding, volcanic activity, earthquakes and tsunamis.
 Cyclone season is November to May but cyclones can happen at any time.
-Alert levels and accessibility to volcanoes can change quickly.
 See

 - Medical facilities are limited.
 Costs for treatment can be very high.
 If you become seriously ill or injured, you'll need to be evacuated.